felipesere/oak/README.md

 ### Caching of the PokeApi and FunTranslations API
 The PokeAPI delivers pretty static data.
 Thankfully, Pokemons only change when new generations of the games are released.
 As such any two users requesting details about the same Pokemon could be handed the same response.
-This problem could be solved at various layers:
+There are possible solutions to address this at various layers:
-* The PokeAPI client could have an internal cache it build over time.
+* The PokeAPI client could have an internal cache that it builds up over time.
 * The server module could alternatively also hold the cache, to keep the client free of any complex interdependencies
-* Finally, the entire API could be fronted by [Varnish](https://github.com/varnishcache/varnish-cache), [Squid](http://www.squid-cache.org/), or [Nginx](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/).
+* The entire API can be put behind an HTTP-cache such as [Varnish](https://github.com/varnishcache/varnish-cache), [Squid](http://www.squid-cache.org/), or [Nginx](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/).

-The choice of what to cache depends on where use cases are coming from (e.g. only trying to reduce load on the server, or is the some insight into user access patterns we can leverage?) and who ends up being operationally responsible for the API.
+The choice of what to cache depends on where use cases are coming from and who ends up being operationally responsible for the API.

 The FunTranslations API is probably in more dire need of caching, as its free API has a very limited 5 requests/hour quota.
 That is so low that we'd probably have to come up a mechanism to actively pre-fetch translations while staying withing the quota.